Empower Children to Dream. Donate Here

 Partnering with a local elementary school in Pureza, Rio Grande do Norte

-Empowering Kids in Lolito, Ghana.
+Project Recap: Empowering Kids in Ghana.
 Sponsored by New Life Community Church, Coralville, IA

 Help Our Cause